 Remedy - Fitzrovia

-Pop into this lovely wine bar between 4 and 6pm for their happy 'hour' menu when oysters are £1 each and you can add on fizz for £6.50 or a glass of beer for a fiver.
+Pop into this lovely wine bar between 4 and 6pm from Monday to Saturday for their happy 'hour' menu, when oysters are £1 each and you can add on a glass of wine or fizz for £4.

 Hix Oyster and Chop House - Farringdon

-Choose from Colchester or Lindisfarne rocks at £2.95 each or try something a little different and go for the Speyside Roe deer chop with a hedgerow garlic baked oyster for £15.50
+A trio of rock oysters here starts at £8.75 or try something a little different and go for the Orchard Farm pork chop with a herb baked oyster and garden salad for £15.50.

 Fish Market - Broadgate

 Set in one of the oldest surviving East India warehouses in the City, this laid-back restaurant features all manner of shellfish on its menu.
-Over the summer they're doing oysters and Moet out on the terrace - four Jersey rocks and a glass of champagne are £15.
+Right now rocks are £2.75 each.

 Sutton and Sons - Stoke Newington and Islington